chobbledotcom/chobble-site/src/index.md

 title: Home
 ---

-# Chobble.com
+# chobble.com

-We build straightforward websites and tools that work for your business.
+> straightforward websites and tools that work for your business.

 ## Our Services

-- Static Site Creation
+- static site creation
-- Hosting Solutions
+- hosting solutions
-- Technical Support
+- technical support
-- Performance Optimization
+- consultations

 [Learn more about our services](/services/) or [contact us](/contact/) to start your project.